Frequently Asked Questions

 Like I’ve mentioned above.
 All patterns are designed with you in mind.
 Aiming at absolute beginners.
 If you can turn on your machine and sew a straight line - you are ready to make your first project, my friend.

-But of course, if you're a visual learner - Sewing Courses might be just the right medium for you.
-My on demand sewing course Project Bag is created in a way that you can make your very first item within one afternoon/ sitting.
+But of course, if you're a visual learner - Sewing Classes might be just the right medium for you.
+My pre-recorded sewing class Project Bag is created in a way that you can make your very first item within one afternoon/ sitting.
 Binge watch the videos first or sew right alongside me.